 Pursuant to statutory accounting requirements of the various states in which our title insurers are domiciled, these insurers must defer a portion of premiums as an unearned premium reserve for the protection of policyholders (in addition to their reserves for known claims) and must maintain qualified assets in an amount equal to the statutory requirements.
 The level of unearned premium reserve required to be maintained at any time is determined by a statutory formula based upon either the age, number of policies, and dollar amount of policy liabilities underwritten, or the age and dollar amount of statutory premiums written.
-As of December 31, 2022, the combined statutory unearned premium reserve required and reported for our title insurers was \$1,772 million.
+As of December 31, 2022, the combined statutory unearned premium reserves and reserves for known claims, each of our insurers was \$1,772 million.
 In addition to statutory unearned premium reserves and reserves for known claims, each of our insurers maintains surplus funds for policyholder protection and business operations.